bascrezee/trend_framework/README.md

 # ECV evaluator guidance [in construction]

-## Evaluate dataset homogeneity
+## Product homogeneity
-Run breakpoint tests on the values and the variance of the data.
+Run breakpoint tests on the values and the variance of the data product.
 Is the data marked as suspect?
-Are the outcomes according to what you would expect from expert knowledge?
-Are the findings consistent with the information that is provided by the dataprovider or any other studies that look into the homogeneity of the dataset?
+Are the outcomes ain agreement with what you would expect as an expert?
+Are the findings consistent with the information that is provided by the dataprovider or any other studies that looked into the homogeneity of the product?

-## In which regions is it possible to quantify if the GCOS requirements on temporal stability are met?
+## Is the timeseries long enough to assess GCOS requirements?
-To be implemented.
+Apply the weatherhead framework to the data product.
+Is the dataset long enough to assess the GCOS requirements?

 # Usefull material
 - ATBD document from ECA&D: https://www.ecad.eu/documents/atbd.pdf